Gibson makes 37 saves to help Ducks beat Wild 1-0

 Minnesota had scored four power-play goals in the past two games and had 13 in its previous 13 home games.
 The Wild were a league-best 30.1 percent on the power play at home this season heading into the game and sixth overall.

+''He's played great,'' Anaheim center Ryan Getzlaf said of Gibson. ''He played good again tonight.
+The shot totals, they took a lot of shots, they were throwing everything at the net from the corners, everything.
+We got a few bounces and our goaltender played great.
+It was an ugly hockey game, but we'll take it and go home.''

-NOTES: Ducks F Antoine Vermette was ejected in the third period with a game misconduct for abuse of an official. ...
-Anaheim scratched D Sami Vatanen for the fifth straight game with a lower-body injury.
+NOTES: Anaheim scratched D Sami Vatanen for the fifth straight game with a lower-body injury.
 The team listed him as day-to-day. ...
 Minnesota scratched D Matt Dumba for the second game in a row with a lower-body injury. ...
 The Wild reassigned C Tyler Graovac to Iowa of the American Hockey League after he cleared waivers. ...
 The Ducks finished a season-long, six-game road trip at 2-3-1.
 Their last home game was Jan.
 31.

 UP NEXT